saasquatch/saasquatch-java-sdk/README.md

 SaaSquatch Java SDK works on Java 8+ and Android API level 21+.
 To use this library on Android, you'll need to configure your project to use Java 8 by adding the following to `build.gradle` (see [Android official docs](https://developer.android.com/studio/write/java8-support) for more information).

+[Squatch Android](https://github.com/saasquatch/squatch-android) is an Android wrapper of this library with Android specific features.

 ## Using the SDK

 The entry point of the SDK is `SaaSquatchClient`.
 To create a `SaaSquatchClient` for your tenant with default options, use: